tidley/ops-dashboard/README.md

 - Let the browser and backend talk directly over WebRTC when ICE succeeds
 - Keep access locked to bootstrap/session routes plus the authenticated dashboard
 - Set strict headers (HSTS, X-Frame-Options, CSP, etc.)
+- The access route currently defaults to a single allowlisted pubkey for operator access

 For the direct relay/WebRTC version of the access flow, see:
 - [`docs/deployment-vps-wireguard.md`](docs/deployment-vps-wireguard.md)